Syed ArhamSyed Arham(Author)

 Many players place unnecessary emphasis on cutting off column lengths by moving cards into other columns.
 Some do this just to enjoy the sight of an empty column, while some do it subconsciously (we are motivated by seeing what appears to be actual progress).
 Either way, you should avoid this practice if you want to win at 4 Suits Spider Solitaire.
 Let the empty columns form naturally and focus on building sequences that will actually help you reach the end of the game.

-7. Don’t be Afraid To Undo Wrong Moves
+7. Don’t Be Afraid To Undo Wrong Moves

 We all make mistakes; it’s nothing to be ashamed of.
 Many people believe that using the undo button is a bad habit (and they’re technically correct).
 That said, there’s no harm in using it occasionally to correct a wrong move.